 - (so) we have to implement (add your favorite) framework

 In general, I observed that asking the questions about results or achievements were considered impolite.
 In addition, when I dig deeper, I found some of the underlying motives – we need to deliver faster, we need to make more money, we need to get better control, we need better quality, we need better process design, we need guarantee of the framework, we want to utilize our human resources better, and many more.
 Are these reasons indeed those that agile transformation is supposed to deliver?

 If you want to kick off the transformation,

 you need to understand your problem first!

 And there is one more difference.
 In the Orange paradigm, it is expected that results will be delivered no matter what.
 While along the way we destroy the tropical rainforest, contaminate ecosystem, poison the food, or corrupt the authorities, the organization tolerate this.
-In the Green paradigm and the following ones, such behavior is not tolerated by the general public and customers.
-For simplification, I have ignored many other parameters.
+In contrast, in the Green paradigm and the following ones, such behavior is not tolerated by the general public and customers.
+However, for simplification, I have ignored many other parameters.

 When I look at the agile transformations in the organizations I came across, I have an impression that most of the expectations originate in Orange paradigm.
 Just very few if any comes from the Green paradigm.